Maar2048/portfolio/README.md

 ## About me
 My name is Marcin and I am a software tester.
 This year I graduated from IT technical school and I completed the manual tester course.
-My next step will be passing the ISTQB Foundation Level exam and getting a job as a software tester.
 In my free time I like to read a good book or play video games.

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/marcin-szyma%C5%84ski-qa/)